 Caring for Street Trees and Greenstreets

 You can help keep the City's street trees and Greenstreets in good condition.
-The following tree care tips have been provided by the Citizen Stewards for Young Trees and Greenstreets, a training program offered by Partnerships for Parks in partnership for the New York Tree Trust.
+The following tree care tips have been provided by the Citizen Stewards for Young Trees and Greenstreets, a training program offered by Partnerships for Parks in partnership for New York Tree Time.

 Watering is the most important thing you can do for your street tree or greenstreet.

 If weeds are left untended, they will ultimately kill some plants and stress others.
 Thus weeds should be removed from greenstreets and street tree pits as frequently as possible.

 Keeping a site free of litter not only ensures its place as a community asset, it reduces the amount of stress placed on the plants…

 - Tree Pit Care

 It is essential to create as nurturing a tree pit as possible.
 In addition to above-ground threats, tree roots must also contend with tough below-ground conditions.